 Use Renewable Energy

-Star Island: In the fall of 2014 we installed a solar array on Star that will provide an estimated 60% of our energy needs starting during the 2015 summer.
+Star Island: In the fall of 2014 we installed a solar array on Star that has provided an estimated 60% of our energy needs since the 2015 summer.
 We’re not fully running on solar power, but this renewable energy source is our focus moving forward.

 Turn Off Lights